Making sure volunteers complete A Safe Space training

 If you’re worried about completing the training or have difficulty accessing it, please speak with your commissioner so they can help you.
-If there are other reasons you can’t complete the training, such as personal circumstances or accessibility needs, you must email the compliance team to let them know at [email protected].
+If there are other reasons you can’t complete the training, such as personal circumstances or accessibility needs, you must email the Complaints and Compliance team to let them know at [email protected].
 Mitigating circumstances refer to personal events or situations which place significant barriers to volunteers being able to access and complete A Safe Space training.

-These are unprecedented times, and we understand that we all have so much going on, both inside and outside guiding.
 We are extremely grateful for the time and effort all of our volunteers dedicate to Girlguiding and who are committed to making a positive difference to the lives of our young members.
 We couldn't do the work we do without the commitment, enthusiasm and skills our volunteers bring to their roles.
 And for this we appreciate all your efforts and everything you do for guiding.